About the Extensions

 The Treasurer will assist delinquent taxpayers to develop a payment plan as part of the application process.

-If hardship is granted you will be set up on a payment plan.
+If hardship is granted you may be set up with automatic bank withdrawals (ACH).
 Please fill out the ACH Payment Authorization Form (PDF) to apply.
-The form allows those payments to be direct withdrawn from your bank account.
+The form allows those payments to be directly withdrawn from your bank account.

 If you or someone you know needs help with delinquent taxes don't despair.
 There are local agencies that may be able to help you with delinquent taxes if you qualify.
 View the Hardship Agencies List (PDF) to contact an agency for assistance.